brain-score/vision/docs/source/modules/tutorial.rst

 ====================================================

 If you made it this far, you are ready to upload your AlexNet model and get a Brain-Score!
-In a nutshell, all this step ensues is zipping the folder and making sure the files to submit are in the right place.
+In a nutshell, this step is simply zipping the folder and making sure the files to submit are in the right place.

 1. Right now, the working code we have confirmed is ready to be submitted is